 In addition to the required Clinical and Financial Performance Measures, you may identify other measures relevant to your target population and/or health center.
 Each additional measure must be defined by a numerator and denominator, and progress must be tracked over time.
-If you are a competing continuation applicant who no longer tracks a previously self-defined measure in the Additional Performance Measures section, note this by marking the measure Not Applicable and including a justification in the Comments field as to why reporting is no longer possible and/or relevant.
+If you are a competing continuation applicant who no longer tracks a previously self-defined measure in the Additional Performance Measures section, note this by marking the measure Not Applicable.